BrianRuizy/gatsby-minimal-portfolio/_data/featured/cams.md

 name: CAMS ETRaC
 title: What was it like to help develop a fintech energy data-analytics SaaS?
 category: Enterprise
-description: 'A robust and modern midstream oil & energy data monitoring web-app.
+description: 'A robust and modern midstream-energy data monitoring application.
 Built with Python on AWS.'
 tags:
   - Python
   - Flask